FastianAbdullah/Time-Classification-with-GridDb-and-Metas-Prophet/blog.md

 ### Downloading and Importing Daily Minimum Temperature Data from Kaggle

-We will perform forecasting using the [Daily Minimum Temeperature dataset from Kaggle](https://www.kaggle.com/datasets/suprematism/daily-minimum-temperatures)
+We will perform forecasting using the [Daily Minimum Temperature dataset from Kaggle](https://www.kaggle.com/datasets/suprematism/daily-minimum-temperatures)

 The following line will import the dataset and show the first five entries in it.